 The second threshold is about how many points they need to be redeeming at a minimum in order to be able to redeem.

-This means they can only redeem once they’ve stacked up that amount of points that you define.
+This means they can only redeem once they’ve stacked up that number of points that you define.

-Once they have the correct amount of points, they can redeem over the amount that you set if they wish.
+Once they have the correct number of points, they can redeem over the amount that you set if they wish.

-The effect of this is ensuring they spend a certain amount with you before being able to claim the discount they’re owed.
+The effect of this is ensuring they spend a certain amount with you before being able to claim the discount they owe.

 I hope this has been helpful for those of you who are working through the first stages of setting up your loyalty program.